zachlasiuk/arm-software-developers-ads/content/learning-paths/desktop-and-laptop/wsl2/ssh.md

 sudo /etc/init.d/ssh start
 ```

 The SSH server can also be started automatically using systemd.
-Refer to the [systemd](/learning-paths/desktop-and-laptop/wsl2/systemd/) information in the next section.
+Refer to the [systemd](/learning-paths/desktop-and-laptop/wsl2/systemd/) information.

 Once the SSH server is started, it's possible to ssh from the Windows Command Prompt to WSL.